 One of the most commonly automated test suites is the regression test suite.
-Regression, as you may already know, is the test done at the end of testing a new module to ensure none of the existing modules have been affected by it.
+Regression, as you may already know, is the test that is done at the end of testing a new module to ensure that none of the existing modules have been affected by it.

 Automation as Continuous integration:

-Continuous Integration may again be running of the automated regression tests itself, however, in achieving CI, we enable the regression or identified test suite to be run every time new deployment is done.
+Continuous Integration may again be running on the automated regression tests itself, however, in achieving CI, we enable the regression or identified test suite to be run every time when a new deployment is done.

-Security testing can be both functional as well as the non-functional type of testing which involves testing the application for vulnerabilities.
-Functional tests will compose of tests related to authorization etc., whereas non-functional requirements maybe test for SQL injection, cross-site scripting etc.
+Security testing can be both functional as well as a non-functional type of testing which involves testing the application for vulnerabilities.
+Functional tests will compose of tests related to authorization etc., whereas non-functional requirements maybe test for SQL injection, cross-site scripting, etc.

 Performance Tests and Quality control:

-Acceptance tests again fall under the functional tests which are usually done to ensure the acceptance criteria given by the client has been fulfilled.
+Acceptance tests again fall under functional tests which are usually done to ensure if the acceptance criteria given by the client has been fulfilled.

-Above we have described the type of tests that can be automated and various classifications of the same, all classifications eventually will lead to the same end results of a test suite being automated.
-As we said earlier a little understanding on how these are different from frameworks.
+So far, we have described the type of tests that can be automated and various classifications of the same, all classifications eventually will lead to the same end results of a test suite being automated.
+As we said earlier a little understanding is required on how these are different from frameworks.

-Once you have identified the tests you want to automate from the above classification you will need to design your logic in a manner to execute these tests smoothly and without much manual intervention.
-This design of a manual test suite into an automated test suite is where frameworks come in.
+Once you have identified the tests that you want to automate from the above classification, then you will need to design your logic in a manner to execute these tests smoothly, without much manual intervention.
+This design of a manual test suite into an automated test suite is where the frameworks come in.

-Now we will see more details of 3 Top Test Automation Types
+Now we will explore Top 3 Test Automation Types

 - Unit Testing